+Recent changes in

+major

 This new major will become available in the 2013-14 academic year.

 Requirements for a major in Mathematics

+Total courses required

+Ten

+Core courses

 MATH 151, MATH 152, MATH 223, MATH 251, MATH 270, MATH 495

+Other required courses

 Students planning graduate work in mathematics should include MATH 361 and MATH 371.
-Students concentrating in actuarial mathematics should include MATH 331 and MATH 442.
+Students concentrating in actuarial mathematics should

+include MATH 331 and MATH 442.